code-423n4/2022-10-inverse-findings/data/RaymondFam-Q.md

 https://github.com/code-423n4/2022-10-inverse/blob/main/src/Market.sol#L77-L83
 https://github.com/code-423n4/2022-10-inverse/blob/main/src/Fed.sol#L37-L40

+Better yet, incorporate complementary codehash checks just to make sure the address inputs are the matching ones if these have not been deemed an overkill from the developer team's perspective.

 ## `block.timestamp` Unreliable
 The use of `block.timestamp` as part of the time checks can be slightly altered by miners/validators to favor them in contracts that have logic strongly dependent on them.